EEO/EEOC Hearing Attorneys for Federal Employees

 EEO Complaints and Equal Employment Opportunity Commission (EEOC) Hearing Attorneys

-The Federal Practice Group represents federal employees who are facing discrimination, harassment, and/or hostile work environments at all stages of the EEO complaint process, from:
+The attorneys with Federal Employment Law team at The Federal Practice Group, located in Washington, D.C., and representing federal employees nationwide and overseas, represent federal employees who are facing discrimination, harassment, and/or hostile work environments at all stages of the EEO complaint process, from:

-- The informal complaint stage, which can involve EEO Counseling or Mediation/Alternative Dispute Resolution (ADR)
+- The informal EEO complaint stage, which can involve EEO Counseling or Mediation/Alternative Dispute Resolution (ADR)

-- The formal complaint stage, including the agency investigation of your formal complaint of discrimination
+- The formal EEO complaint stage, including the agency investigation of your formal complaint of discrimination

 - The appeal process available at the EEOC’s Office of Federal Operations (OFO)